snkashis/android-docs/src/pages/java-sdk/overview/index.md

 ## Installation

-To start developing your application using Mapbox Java, you'll need to first decide which installation method works best for you.
+To start developing your application using the Mapbox Java SDK, you'll need to first decide which installation method works best for you.
 The SDK is fully compatible with Android using Gradle and most of the project (besides the Android dependent modules) can also be included in a generic Java project using either Gradle or Maven.
 All dependencies given below can be found on MavenCentral.

 ### Gradle